mumbleskates/bilrost/README.md

 ##### Mathematics

 Bilrost's varint representation is a base 128 [bijective numeration][bn] scheme with a continuation bit.
-In such a numbering scheme, each possible values in a given scheme is greater than each possible value with fewer digits.
+In such a numbering scheme, each possible value in a given scheme is greater than each possible value with fewer digits.
 (Many people are already unknowingly familiar with bijective numeration via the column names in spreadsheet software: A, B, ...
 Y, Z, AA, AB, ...)